No Free Lunch for Approximate MCMC: Grid-Based Control Variates

-\textit{To conclude:} it is straightforward to verify that $T_{1},\ldots,T_{n}$ satisfy Assumption \ref{DefnInnercurvature} (and thus often Assumption \ref{AssumptionLargeFluct}) when using the arguments in Section \ref{SecGenSuffCondLarge}.
+\textit{To conclude:} it is straightforward to verify that $T_{1},\ldots,T_{n}$ satisfy Assumption \ref{DefnInnercurvature} when using the arguments in Section \ref{SecGenSuffCondLarge}.
 In some situations, it is straightforward to verify \eqref{IneqPertCheapFunc}.
-When \textit{both of these} hold, we may apply our main result, Theorem \ref{ThmMainGenThm}, to bound the spectral gap of $\hat{K}$, and then Inequality \eqref{IneqSmallPertSameGap} to conclude that a very similar bound holds for $K$.
-The main advantage of this approach is that Assumption \ref{AssumptionSmallDep} may hold for $\hat{K}$ with very large values of $s^{(n)}$, even when it holds only for very small values of $s^{(n)}$ for $K$.
+When \textit{both of these} hold, we may apply our main result, Theorem \ref{thm:SpecGapBound}, to bound the spectral gap of $\hat{K}$, and then Inequality \eqref{IneqSmallPertSameGap} to conclude that a very similar bound holds for $K$.
+The main advantage of this approach is that Assumption \ref{ass:LargeFluctuations} may hold for $\hat{K}$ with very large values of $s^{(n)}$, even when it holds for $K$ only with very small values of $s^{(n)}$.

 This approach might feel like cheating - if $a$ is large, we are essentially using the original data!
 Indeed, using a large value of $a$ does cause problems - but these problems appear in the \textit{interpretation} of the final result.
-In applying Theorem \ref{ThmMainGenThm} (for exact chains, such as \cite{maclaurin2014firefly}), choosing even very large values of $a$ does not change the interpretation - these new control variates are purely a technical aid.
-In applying Theorem \ref{ThmBiasMixingTradeoff} (for approximate chains, such as many in \cite{bardenet2017markov}), large values of $a$ may change Inequality \eqref{IneqMainThm2DirectAssumption}.
+In applying Theorem \ref{thm:SpecGapBound} for exact chains (such as \cite{maclaurin2014firefly}), choosing even very large values of $a$ does not change the interpretation - these new control variates are purely a technical aid.
+In applying the result for approximate chains (such as many in \cite{bardenet2017markov}), large values of $a$ may change the constants $c_{1},C_{2}$ for which Part (a) of Assumption \ref{ass:LargeFluctuations} holds.
 In particular, if $a$ is too large, our main result just gives the (obvious) conclusion that the complete set of control variates essentially determines the posterior.

 Thus, using this grid approximation trick requires us to choose a value of $a$ that is large enough to be useful, but small enough to not determine the posterior distribution.
-To give a very rough illustration: for approximately normal posterior distributions and algorithms that already use the posterior MLE and the Hessian at the MLE as control variates, we suspect that any choice of $a \leq 1$ will have a small impact on Inequality \eqref{IneqMainThm2DirectAssumption} and any choice of $a > 1$ will have a substantial impact.
+To give a very rough illustration: for approximately normal posterior distributions and algorithms that already use the posterior MLE and the Hessian at the MLE as control variates, we suspect that any choice of $a \leq 1$ will have a small impact on Part (a) of Assumption \ref{ass:LargeFluctuations} and any choice of $a > 1$ will have a substantial impact.